 About Business Development

 The mission of the Business Development Division is to foster job creation, support the growth of new and existing businesses and assist entrepreneurs and small businesses by providing capacity building information, resources, and tools.
-Business Development houses Recruitment and Retention, Minority Business Enterprise (MBE) Certification Program, Brownfields Redevelopment Program, and a host of projects and initiatives that support economic development.
+Business Development houses recruitment and retention programs such as Business Entrepreneur Assistance Team (BEAT), Small Business Development Center (SBDC), Minority Business Enterprise (MBE) Certification Program, and a host of projects and initiatives that support economic development.